 One way to think about this is if you are a shop that sells coffee mugs as your main source of revenue, go Shopify.
 However if you are a coffee shop that sells mugs in a couple of varieties as a form of supplemental income, Squarespace e-commerce will be perfect for your needs.

-This is the platform I have designed 80% of my client’s sites on and that I recommend for everyone getting started.
+This is the platform that I recommend for everyone getting started.
 The reasons?

 - It is easy to customize